LiamChapman/cssAnimationQueue/README.md

 	- delay before animation starts
 * sequence
 	- order you want it to play
+* before
+	- name of a function you want to be used before animation.
-* callback
+* after
-	- name of a function you want to be used on animation completition.
+	- name of a function you want to be used after animation completition.
 * dont-hide
 	- optional parameter to make sure it doesn't get hidden if hidden set true
 * dont-queue